ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 which sites they visit.
 It additionally helps prevent DoS attacks on the server.

-\[ TBD: Thinking about building this, how does the SCT Feedback app know which sites it's authoritative for? \]
+\[ Note: Thinking about building this, how does the SCT Feedback app know which sites it's authoritative for?
+It will need that amount of configuration at least. \]

 The check in step 4 is to prevent DoS attacks where an adversary fills up the store prior to attacking a client (thus preventing the client's feedback from being recorded), or an attack where an adversary simply attempts to fill up server's storage space.

-The more advanced server configuration will detect the
+The above describes the simpler mode of operation.
+In the more advanced server mode, the server will detect the attack described in {{dual-ca-compromise-attack}}.
-{{dual-ca-compromise-attack}} attack.
 In this configuration the server will not modify the sct\_feedback object prior to performing checks 2, 3, and 4.

-To prevent a malicious client from filling the server's data store, the HTTPS Server SHOULD perform an additional check:
+To prevent a malicious client from filling the server's data store, the HTTPS Server SHOULD perform an additional check in the more advanced mode:

    5. if the x509\_chain consists of an invalid certificate chain, or the culminating trust anchor is not recognized by the server, the